pwall567/yaml-simple/README.md

 Further down the track:

 - Anchors and Aliases
-- The "?" amd ":" syntax for Block Mapping entries
+- The "?" and ":" syntax for Block Mapping entries
 - Directives
 - Tags